matthewfranglen/postgresql-fdw/slides/04-concurrent-transactional-requests.md

 Splitting the query runs the risk of the database changing

-You can share transactions
+You can synchronize transactions

 ---

-##  Joining Transactions
+##  Synchronizing Transactions

-Start the transaction
+Start the transaction and export the transaction snapshot

     BEGIN TRANSACTION ISOLATION LEVEL REPEATABLE READ;
     SELECT pg_export_snapshot();

-And join it from another thread
+You can then synchronize other transactions to the snapshot

     BEGIN TRANSACTION ISOLATION LEVEL REPEATABLE READ;
     SET TRANSACTION SNAPSHOT 'THE TRANSACTION ID';